GTaRR/bolt-pdf-converter/README.md

-PDF Converter
+PDF Renderer
 ======================

-Bolt extension for convert PDF to JPG images on server.
+Bolt extension for render PDF to JPG images on server.